01-edu/public/subjects/drop_the_thread/README.md

     - `cmd`, the name of the thread.
     - `parent`, that will be the link to the structure `Workers` (Tip: this must be a reference to the structure Workers)

-- Implementation of each structure:
+- Implementation of each structure:state

   - `Workers` :

     - `new`, that creates a default worker
     - `new_worker`, that returns a tuple with the `pid` and a new `Thread`, this function must receive a `String` being the `cmd`
     - `is_dropped`, that receives a `pid` and returns a `bool` that indicates the state of the thread by using the `pid`
     - `track_worker`, it should return a `usize`, that will be the last available index of the `states` vector, being the new next thread
     - `add_drop`, this function must be **called by the `Drop` trait**.
 It will receive a `pid` that will be used to change the state of the thread.
 If the state of that thread is `true` then it will panic with the message ("Cannot drop {}, because its already dropped", pid).
       Otherwise it should change the state to true and increment the `drops` field by one.